-All subdivisions shall be required to have a street lighting plan submitted to the City Board of Public Works as a component of the secondary plat proposal.
+All subdivisions shall be required to have a street lighting plan approved by the City Engineering Department and submitted to the City Board of Public Works as a component of the secondary plat proposal.
 The street lighting plan shall be certified by the local public electric company.